-To apply for a civil union, you must engage the services of a civil unit celebrant or registrar of civil unions and arrange a venue for the ceremony.
+To apply for a civil union, you must engage the services of a civil unit celebrant and arrange a venue for the ceremony.
 Next, you need to complete a Notice of Intended Civil Union at head into the Registrar of Civil Unions to sign a statutory declaration which says that you can legally enter into a civil union.
 Finally, you pay the required license fee.

 Who can I enter a civil union into with?